Helping young children overcome shyness

 Our Application: My wife and I read Elizabeth every children's book I could find relating to shyness.
 I always praised the character who overcame shyness.
 I especially liked "Very Shy" by Hazen.

-Social rejection and teasing can help produce shy behavior.
+Social rejection and teasing can help produce shy behaviour.
 So, do not tease your child or allow anyone else to.
 If necessary, remove your child from the presence of rejecting or teasing children (Asendorpf, 1993).
 Also, discuss with your children the expression "Sticks and stones may break my bones, but names will never hurt me" and describe teasing you have experienced.
 Your self-disclosure will help the child feel less bad about being teased.

 Our Application: I used to tease Elizabeth occasionally, but now I avoid teasing.
 Even after making great progress in overcoming shyness, she still responds negatively to teasing of any sort.
 Fortunately, she experiences little teasing from anyone else.
 When she tells me that another child teased her at school, I show empathy and encourage her to speak up for herself, saying, "It's not good manners to tease."